aquasecurity/trivy-pipe/README.md

 #### GCR (Google Container Registry)
 Trivy uses Google Cloud SDK.
 You don't need to install `gcloud` command.

-If you want to use target project's repository, you can set it via `GOOGLE_APPLICATION_CREDENTIAL`.
+If you want to use target project's repository, you can set it via `GOOGLE_APPLICATION_CREDENTIALS`.
 ```yaml
 image:
     name: atlassian/default-image:2